apache/samza/docs/startup/hello-samza/versioned/index.md

 ### Run a Samza Job

-After you've built your Samza package, you can start a job on the grid using the run-job.sh script.
+After you've built your Samza package, you can start a job on the grid using the run-app.sh script.

 {% highlight bash %}
-deploy/samza/bin/run-job.sh --config-factory=org.apache.samza.config.factories.PropertiesConfigFactory --config-path=file://$PWD/deploy/samza/config/wikipedia-feed.properties
+deploy/samza/bin/run-app.sh --config-factory=org.apache.samza.config.factories.PropertiesConfigFactory --config-path=file://$PWD/deploy/samza/config/wikipedia-feed.properties
 {% endhighlight %}

 The job will consume a feed of real-time edits from Wikipedia, and produce them to a Kafka topic called "wikipedia-raw".
 Give the job a minute to startup, and then tail the Kafka topic: